 For example an assignment in the exam might be:

-- Physics, derivation of the stellar structure equations
+- Discuss the physics and the derivation of the stellar structure equations

 The exam may be repeated at the end of the semester.